‘Lightseekers Awakening’ Review: Mountain Starter Deck Will Burn Your Opponents

 2 Sneaky Kreebal

 The Lightseekers Awakening Mountain Starter Deck is a red burn deck through and through.
 The real star here is Dolo the Mighty.
-Featured exclusively in the Mountain Starter Deck, Dolo the Mighy packs a powerful punch because it allows you to gain a massive amount of card advantage with little to no downside in comparison to both Treanu and Zuna.
+Featured exclusively in the Mountain Starter Deck, Dolo the Mighty packs a powerful punch because it allows you to gain a massive amount of card advantage with little to no downside in comparison to both Treanu and Zuna.

 Enchanted Soil is a rare rotating buff found only in the Lightseekers Awakening Mountain Starter Deck that pairs well with the deck’s hero Dolo the Mighty.
 Enchanted Soil will heal you for two on its second corner, and for three on its third and fourth corners for a total of eight health.
 That pays for four activations of Dolo the Mighty.